Park Spring Wind Farm Community Benefits Fund

-NB: All of the above must be benefiting the residents of the defined Area of Benefit (you may be asked to provide evidence of the number of beneficiaries you serve and where they reside as part of the application process)
+NB: All of the above must be benefiting the residents living within 3km of the windfarm (you may be asked to provide evidence of the number of beneficiaries you serve and where they reside as part of the application process)

 Who and what cannot be funded?

 - for profit organisations